 We don't know what they were counting.
-Some people think maybe they were counting the days from one full moon to the next full moon, but it could just as well have been 29 people, or 29 baskets of nuts, or something else.
+Some people think maybe they were counting the days from one full moon to the next full moon, or the days between a woman's periods, but it could just as well have been 29 people, or 29 baskets of nuts, or something else.
 But we can see that by 35,000 BC people in South Africa had the idea of keeping records by making marks.

 Further north, in East Africa, people were also using tally sticks.
 About 20,000 BC, somebody at Ishango, at the head of the Nile River, made another tally stick.
 This one has groups of marks.
 Possibly someone used the same stick to keep track of a bunch of different things.
 Or, maybe the person was doing some kind of math, or keeping some kind of calendar.